John specialises in commercial and public sector dispute resolution with particular expertise in insurance and maritime law.

 He has extensive insurance and maritime experience and provides both advisory and contentious legal services to national and international clients.

-John is recognised as a leading individual by Legal 500 Asia Pacific 2020 and as a Band 1 lawyer by Chambers Asia Pacific 2020.
+John is recognised as a leading individual by Legal 500 Asia Pacific 2023 and as a leading lawyer by Chambers Asia Pacific 2023.

 - Advising the Earthquake Commission (EQC), New Zealand's statutory disaster insurer, on all aspects of EQC's insurance from the late 1990s, including EQC's multi-billion dollar response to the Canterbury earthquakes.